What is Cholera?

 - humanitarian workers operating in an epidemic or refugee camps.

-The cholera vaccine is an oral vaccination that stimulates the immunological defence in the gut.
+The cholera vaccine is an oral formulation that stimulates the immunological defence in the gut.
 No food or drink should be consumed for 1 hour before and 1 hour after administration.

-Children aged 2–6 years are recommended to receive 3 doses of cholera vaccine with an interval of 1–6 weeks between each dose.
+Children aged 2–6 years are recommended to receive 3 doses of the cholera vaccine with an interval of 1–6 weeks between each dose.

 Adults and children aged ≥6 years are recommended to receive 2 doses of cholera vaccine with an interval of 1–6 weeks between each dose.

 Hypersensitivity to vaccine components.

 Administration of oral cholera vaccine should be delayed in the event of acute gastrointestinal or febrile illness.

-The cholera vaccine is not routinely recommended for pregnant or breastfeeding women.
+The cholera vaccine is not routinely recommended for pregnant or breastfeeding women, however risk versus benefit needs to be weighed up by doctor and patient.

 Level of protection

 - Two doses of oral cholera vaccine (3 doses for 2-5 years) provides 60-70% protection against severe cholera for up to 2 years.
 Boost with a single oral dose 2-5 years after primary course for cholera protection.
 If more than 5 years have passed the full primary course of two doses is required.

 - Note: Although protection against ETEC diarrhoea is off-label use in Australia, ETEC protection only lasts 3 months.
 If continuing ETEC protection is required, boosting with a single dose after 3 months is advised.